 In addition to my dissertation, I'm also pursuing ongoing research projects on:

-- The relationship between automation and scientific reasoning, particularly in synthetic organic chemistry.
+- Computer automation and the role of creativity and logic in scientific reasoning, particularly in synthetic organic chemistry.

 - The motif of "working backwards" across a variety of fields and contexts.

-- The role of basic sciences in pre-professional (especially pre-medical) training.
+- The role of physical sciences in pre-medical education.

 - "Inventing Chemistry: Herman Boerhaave and the Reform of the Chemical Arts by John C. Powers," Endeavour (forthcoming 2013).